Social learning moderates the tradeoffs between efficiency, stability, and equity in group foraging: Results

 Social learning enables agents to aggregate and collect targets, thereby increasing efficiency.
 In nature, however, prey foraging for food face multifaceted risks, including predation, environmental hazards, and resource depletion, which can compromise their survival and efficiency.
-If agents can not only share information about the locations of beneficial resources, but also the existing risks in the domain, will the potential risks affect the results and conclusions in our collective search model with social learning?
-To model this, we introduce negative targets that penalize agents, while allowing agents to share information about risks, enabling others to actively avoid these negative targets after receiving social signals (\textbf{See Methods}).
-We then examine the influence of these risks on our model.
+Here we ask how such risks alter the functional role of social learning in collective search.
+To model this, we introduce negative targets that impose a penalty when encountered, while allowing agents to socially transmit hazard information so that nearby agents can actively avoid these locations after receiving social signals (\textbf{see Methods}).
+We then examine how risk reshapes the dependence of efficiency on the social learning range $\rho$.

 We fixed the total number of positive and negative targets at 6000 each.
 The number of positive patches, $N_+$, is set to 10.
-We then vary the number of negative patches, $N_-$, to change the ratio of positive patches to negative patches.
-To calculate the efficiency, we measure the number of collected positive targets ($N_{collect+}$) and negative targets ($N_{collect-}$), accounting for penalties from negative targets, using the formula $\eta = (N_{collect+} + P \cdot N_{collect-}) / (N_{positive} \cdot T)$.
-Here, $P$ is the penalty coefficient, representing the strength of the penalty imposed by each negative target.
-As $P$ varies from -20 to -200, the increased penalties reduce efficiency, leading to a higher optimal $\rho$.
-Because larger penalized coefficients change the major concern for maximizing efficiency, shifts from rapidly collecting more positive targets to avoiding encountering negative targets, which necessitate greater $\rho$, although it will diminish the efficiency contributed from positive targets.
+We then vary the number of negative patches, $N_-$, {to tune the spatial structure and coverage of hazardous regions}.
+To measure the efficiency, we measure the number of collected positive targets ($N_{collect+}$) and encountered negative targets ($N_{collect-}$), accounting for penalties from negative targets, using the formula $\eta = (N_{collect+} + P \cdot N_{collect-}) / (N_{positive} \cdot T)$.
+Here, $P$ is the penalty coefficient, representing {the penalty incurred per negative target encountered}. {As $|P|$ increases, the efficiency-maximizing $\rho$ shifts toward larger values because socially-shared avoidance information becomes more valuable when negative encounters carry larger penalties.
+This favors larger $\rho$, which spreads avoidance cues more broadly, although excessively large $\rho$ can also increase redundancy in positive-target exploitation.}

-For the same penalty coefficient $P$, we observe that the differences in efficiency curves between cases with varying numbers of negative patches increase as the penalty rises.
-This occurs because a higher number of negative patches allows agents to detect more negative targets, which in turn leads to a greater overall penalty.
+For the same penalty coefficient $P$, we observe that the differences in efficiency curves between cases with varying numbers of negative patches increase as the penalty rises. {This occurs because increasing $N_-$ changes the spatial coverage of hazardous regions, which increases the likelihood that agents incur penalties (or expend travel effort detouring around hazards), an effect that becomes more pronounced as $|P|$ increases.}